Records of Heroes

 The Records of Heroes (英雄記), also known as the Records of Late Han Heroes (漢末英雄記) is a Chinese historical text of the end of the Han dynasty.
 Written by Wang Can, it contains various stories of the late Han warlords.
-The book was lost at some point in history, and the only surviving accounts of it are from the Annotations to Records of the Three Kingdoms by Pei Songzhi.
+The book was lost at some point in history, and the only surviving accounts of it are from the Annotated Records of the Three Kingdoms by Pei Songzhi as bites annotations.
 During the Ming dynasty, Wang Shijian (王世間) compiled these fragments and published them as a collection.